denten-books/plain-text/5-surface.md

 "Historically unforeseen, barely a thing, software's ghostly presence produces and defies apprehension," Wendy Chun wrote in her *Programmed Visions*, an influential monograph that continues to shape the field of software studies.
-She quotes several prominent computer scientists and media historians to the same effect.
-But what makes software ephemeral?

-Embossed onto ticker tape or punched into the card, early software protruded through the medium.
-In the age of the telegraph, the biggest barrier to the comprehension of software was encoding.
-Morse code and similar alphabet conventions left a visible mark on the paper.
-Once the machine encoding was identified---as Morse, Baudot, or Murray---it could be translated back into natural language using a simple lookup table.
-The ticker tape was the medium on which human language transformed into electric signal.
-Mechanized, a signal could also control machines remotely.
-Yet, one could hardly call early programmable media ephemeral.
+One could hardly call early programmable media ephemeral.
 Anecdotes circulate about Father Roberto Busa, an early pioneer of computational philology, who, in the 1960s, carted his punch cards around Italy in his truck.[^ln2-busa] Codified inscription, before its electromagnetic period, was fragile and unwieldy.
 Just like writing with pen and paper, making an error on ticker tape entry required cumbersome corrections and sometimes wholesale re-entry of lines or pages.
 On the surface of ticker tape, the inscription still made a strong commitment to the medium.
 Once committed to paper it was near-immutable.
+Embossed onto ticker tape or punched into the card, early software protruded through the medium.

+In the age of telegraphy, encoding stood in the way of code comprehension.
+Morse code and similar alphabet conventions at least left a visible mark on the paper.
+They were legible if not always intelligible.
+Once the machine encoding was identified---as Morse, Baudot, or Murray---it could be translated back into natural language using a simple lookup table.

 Magnetic tape changed the commitment between inscription and medium.
 It provided a temporary home, where the word could be altered before being committed to paper.
-Using the new generation of magnetically enabled devices a typist could could manipulate words in device "memory," on a medium that was easily erased or rewritten.
+A new breed of magnetic storage devices allowed for the manipulation of words in "memory," on a medium that was easily erased and rewritten.
 The magnetic charge adhered lightly to tape surface.
-This "light touch" gave the word its ephemeral quality.
-But it was so light as to be nearly imperceptible.
-In applications like law and banking, where the fidelity between input, storage, and output were crucial, the illegible property of magnetic storage posed a considerable engineering challenge.
-After the advent of teletype, but before the screen, machine-makers employed a variety of mechanisms to restore a measure of congruence between invisible magnetic inscription and visible paper representation.
+This "light touch" gave the word its new-found ephemeral quality.
+But it also made inscription illegible.
+In applications like law and banking, where the fidelity between input, storage, and output were crucial, the immediate illegibility of magnetic storage posed a considerable engineering challenge.
+After the advent of teletype, but before the screen, machine-makers employed a variety of techniques to restore a measure of congruence between invisible magnetic inscription and its paper representation.
+What was entered had to be verified against what was stored.

 The principles of magnetic recording were developed by Oberlin Smith (among others), an American engineer who also filed several inventions related to